 They are very tiny and can, therefore, be easily inhaled.
-They cause respiratory problems such as lung cancer and are even more harmful to sensitive people especially those who suffer from asthma attacks.
+They cause respiratory problems such as lung cancer and are even more harmful to sensitive people, especially those who suffer from asthma attacks.

 6. Nitrogen oxides

 There are many types of nitrogen oxides, most of which are harmful to the environment.
-These include; nitric oxide, nitrogen dioxide, nitrogen monoxide, and nitrogen pentoxide.
+These include nitric oxide, nitrogen dioxide, nitrogen monoxide, and nitrogen pentoxide.
 The formation of these oxides happens in the atmosphere where nitrogen readily combines with oxygen at high temperatures.

 Nitrogen dioxide has an irritating odor that also contaminates the air.
-Like sulfur dioxide, nitrogen dioxide combines with oxygen and water to form acid rain in the form of nitric acid thus leading to premature death, health complications, and corrosion of roofs.
+Like sulfur dioxide, nitrogen dioxide combines with oxygen and water to form acid rain in the form of nitric acid, thus leading to premature death, health complications, and corrosion of roofs.

 7. Sulfur dioxide

-Plastic is used almost everywhere; to hold and package things such as foods, drinks, chemicals, and is also used as a raw materials for making various products.
+Plastic is used almost everywhere; to hold and package things such as foods, drinks, chemicals, and is also used as a raw material for making various products.
 More than 60% of all products are made using plastic.

-To make matters worse, almost all single use items are made of plastics, which end up being thrown away after use.
-These plastics end up filling landfills, waterways, oceans, rivers and streams thus contaminating drinking water and water for domestic use.
+To make matters worse, almost all single-use items are made of plastics, which end up being thrown away after use.
+These plastics end up filling landfills, waterways, oceans, rivers and streams, thus contaminating drinking water and water for domestic use.

 This element is released into the environment due to mining activities, poor disposal of certain items that are either made of mercury or had mercury in them.
-Batteries are a main source of mercury, which is why it is essential to dispose of them carefully.
+Batteries are the main source of mercury, which is why it is essential to dispose of them carefully.

-10. Ground level ozone
+10. Ground-level ozone

 11. Bad smells

-Odors are an irritation to human life and animals, and lead to the pollution of the environment.
+Odors are an irritation to human life and animals and lead to the pollution of the environment.

 Nitrates are a complex form of nitrogen and oxygen elements.
 The compound is associated with nitrate pollution, which causes water contamination from excessive amounts of nitrates washed out from food and animal waste as well as inorganic fertilizers.

 But due to the use of fossil fuels in automobiles, there will always be the continuous release of carbon compounds and particulate matter into the atmosphere leading to air pollution.
 The hooting, alarms, and high rev sounds are also noise pollutants.

 15. Loud sounds

 Loud sound is a pollutant because it contributes to noise or sound pollution.
-The sources of the pollutant include vehicles, planes, clubs, and loud speaker radio systems.
+The sources of the pollutant include vehicles, planes, clubs, and loudspeaker radio systems.
 The music that is played in clubs is so loud that concentration is impossible a distance away from the place.

 This metal is associated with radioactive pollution because it is highly radioactive.
-Exposure for humans can cause various cancers, premature aging, premature death, fertility problems, and interfere with the normal brain functions.
+Exposure for humans can cause various cancers, premature aging, premature death, fertility problems, and interfere with normal brain functions.

-17. Volatile organic compounds (VOCs)
+17. Volatile Organic Compounds (VOCs)

 These are compounds that can easily become gas or vapor.
-They are mostly released from the burning of gasoline, wood, natural gas and coal.
+They are mostly released from the burning of gasoline, wood, natural gas, and coal.
 Other sources of VOCs include thinners and paints, cigarettes, solvents, wood preservatives, air fresheners, furnishings, copy machines and printers, cleaners, pesticides, and disinfectants.
-VOCs react with nitrogen oxides in the atmosphere to form ground level ozone and smog.
+VOCs react with nitrogen oxides in the atmosphere to form ground-level ozone and smog.

 18. PCBs (polychlorinated biphenyl)

-It was banned in the US in 1979, but is still in use.
-PCBs are very dangerous pollutants since the chemicals are cancer causing and can adversely affect the life of fish and wild animals.
+It was banned in the US in 1979 but is still in use.
+PCBs are very dangerous pollutants since the chemicals are cancer-causing and can adversely affect the life of fish and wild animals.